-The focus group delegates requested further information on what other powers a tax administration might need in order to be able to enforce compliance with a mandatory disclosure regime.
+A tax administration may require additional information powers in order to enforce compliance with a mandatory disclosure regime.

-Additional information powers can allow tax authorities to:
+Such additional information powers can allow tax authorities to:

-- enquire about the reasons why a scheme has not been disclosed, - require supplementary information or documents, - require an introducer to provide information leading to the promoter of a scheme and - request further information on an incomplete disclosure and the end user of an arrangement.
+- enquire about the reasons why a scheme has not been disclosed; - require supplementary information or documents; - require an introducer to provide information leading to the promoter of a scheme; - request further information on an incomplete disclosure and the end user of an arrangement.